snummela/DataIncubatorPlot1/README.md

 Overall, there is a small correlation between 'just company involvement' and the 'income inequality ratio' within a given county.
 This is just a relationship within a single time point of census data and 'Just Capital's ranking of companies, so causality can not be reasonably inferred.
-However, the relationship does indicate searching for such causality may be a successful endeavor.
+However, the presence of significant relationships between ranking and income inequality indicate that searching for an indication of causality by comparing change in income inequality over the tenure of a company's presence is a promising project.